jctillman/js-ml-workshop/readme.md

 It is common in machine learning to attempt to aproximate an ideal solution with a more rough algorithm.

-Lloyd's algorithm is a way to come to an aproximation of the above ideal solution.
+Lloyd's Algorithm is a way to come to an aproximation of the above ideal solution.
 It is by far the most common way of attempting to come to such an aproximation, though, to the extent that often it is simply called the k-means algorithm.

 This is the basic idea behind the algorithm.